-3.5 Data compilation
+3.5 Data compilation (S.18.5)

 The reported EU trade is grossed up to full coverage of external trade in goods, by making estimation for trade from enterprises exempted from Intrastat reporting based on the stated value of purchases of goods from other EU countries (box A) and the value of sales of goods to other EU countries (box B) from the VAT statement and by making estimation from the enterprises obliged to Intrastat which have failed to report or have reported wrongfully.
 Consequently, the disseminated trade figures are thus covering the total trade.
-The estimations are distributed by commodity codes and partner countries.